Ronan Lyons

-Ronan Lyons OBE is the inaugural Clinical Professor of Public Health at Swansea University Medical School.
+Ronan Lyons is the inaugural Clinical Professor of Public Health at Swansea University Medical School.
 He is Director of the National Centre for Population Health and Wellbeing Research (NCPHWR), Director of the Farr Institute Centre for the Improvement of Population Health through E-records Research (CIPHER), Co-director of the Secure Anonymised Information Linkage (SAIL) system, co-director of the Centre for the Development and Evaluation of Complex Interventions for Public Health Improvement (DECIPHer), and co-director of the Administrative Data Research Centre Wales.

 Education and early career

-Lyons trained at Mercer's Hospital, Dublin and qualified in medicine from School of Medicine (Trinity College, Dublin) in 1983.
+Lyons trained at Mercer's Hospital, Dublin and qualified in medicine from the School of Medicine in 1983.
 He later completed an MPH degree at University College Dublin in 1988 and an MD from Trinity College Dublin in 1993.

 After several years in hospital and community medicine, Lyons undertook specialist training in public health in Ireland before being appointed a consultant with the West Glamorgan Health Authority (now Abertawe Bro Morgannwg University Health Board) in 1992.